Sunday, August 9, 2015

 • 36g sugars (12%) of Daily Carbohydrates (3 g per oz)

-It carries a very strong aroma, a medicinal wintergreen and licorice.
-I am not a huge licorice fan so I am not having high hopes.
+It carries a robust aroma, a medicinal wintergreen, and licorice.
+I am not a huge licorice fan, so I am not having high hopes.
 Then I took a drink.
-I could taste the vanilla but the first thing is the tingle, a little to much of a tingle, of wintergreen.
-Carbonation is a middle low but the spices make up the difference.
-It is really hard to place.
-Well, it actually could be mistaken for some good mouthwash…
+I could taste the vanilla, but the first thing is the tingle—a little too much of a tingle—of wintergreen.
+Carbonation is middle-low, but the spices make up the difference.
+It takes a lot of work to place.
+It could be mistaken for some excellent mouthwash.

-The head is average.
-This is becoming a commonplace for root beers I have tested.
-It was less than a minute and the head was gone.
-It was just light foam and not at all bubbly like some heads.
+The head is average, which is becoming commonplace for root beers I have tested.
+It was gone in less than a minute.
+It was just light foam, not bubbly like some heads.

-The taste is spicy with licorice and wintergreen that is dominant, although you know there is a vanilla flavor as well.
-The predominant zip is from the licorice and the wintergreen is almost overwhelming my tongue.
+The taste is spicy, with a dominant licorice and wintergreen flavor, although you know there is a vanilla flavor as well.
+The licorice and wintergreen almost overwhelm my tongue.
 It is rather hearty!

-One thing I noted is the root beer lists the distinction of being made with “Colorado Water”.
+One thing I noted is that root beer lists the distinction of being made with “Colorado Water.”
 Maybe I am getting some flavors from minerals in the water?
-I also love the claim it’s “All Natural” then list potassium sorbate.
-I had no clue that by neutralizing sorbic acid with Potassium Hydroxide industrially was natural?
+I also love the claim that it’s “All Natural” and then lists potassium sorbate.
+I had no clue that neutralizing sorbic acid with Potassium Sorbate industrially was natural.
 (Sarcasm intended!)
-But then just like most “all natural foods”, they know most consumers will not know the difference.
+But then, just like most “all-natural foods,” they know most consumers will not know the difference.

-This is a beverage that would be solid in a social situation.
-The flavors are such; I would avoid it with a meal.
+This beverage would be solid in a social situation.
+The flavors are such that I would avoid it with a meal.
 The mix may be a little odd.
-I would consider this brew again and it scores 9 out of 12 mugs.
+I would consider this brew again.

 No comments: